-How to Prevent SSL Cookie Hijacking & Mobile MitM Attacks
+How to Prevent SSL Cookie Hijacking in Android & iOS Apps

 What is Cookie Hijacking?

 When cookies are generated, they can only be viewed by you – the site owner.
 No other website can view your cookies.
 But these cookies travel across the internet.
-They are used by ad services and analytics services.
-So these cookies bounce around from server to server all across the globe.
-If the connection is not secure, a hacker can easily intercept or access the cookies as part of a mobile man-in-the-middle (MitM attack).
+They are used by ad services and analytics services, so they bounce around from server to server all across the globe.
+If the connection is not secure, a hacker can easily intercept or access the cookies as part of a mobile man-in-the-middle (MITM attack).

 Why Prevent Cookie Hijacking in Mobile Apps?

-Hijacking cookies is just as powerful (sometimes moreso) as stealing a user’s password.
+Hijacking cookies is just as powerful (sometimes more so) than stealing a user’s password.
 It’s possible that with cookie hijacking, hackers can gain unlimited access to all of your resources.
 For example, an attacker may steal your identity or confidential company data; purchase items; or steal from your bank account.

 A cookie attack is often initiated when an attacker sends a user a fake login.
 The victim clicks the fake link, which lets the attacker steal the cookie – actually, anything the user types in can be captured by the attacker.
 The attacker then puts that cookie in their browser and is able to impersonate the legitimate user.

 Sometimes, a fake link isn’t even needed.
-If a user is in a session on an unsecured, public Wi-Fi connection, hackers can easily steal that data that’s traveling through the connection.
-And this can happen even if the site is secure and your username and password are encrypted.
+If a user is in a session on an unsecured, public Wi-Fi connection, hackers can easily steal the data traveling through the connection.
+This can happen even if the site is secure and your username and password are encrypted.

 Appdome detects, prohibits, and protects app connections against cookie hijacking by validating the server SSL certificate chain’s authenticity and providing authenticity proof to the server on behalf of the client.

-Preventing Cookie Hijacking on Mobile apps by Using Appdome
+How to Implement Prevent Cookie Hijacking in Mobile Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Mobile Apps that Prevent Cookie Hijacking without an SDK or gateway: